coreBOS/coreBOSDocumentation/user/pages/07.knowledge-base/13.FAQ/item.md

 <strong>FIX POSTED</strong> for vtiger 5.4.0 cron error: <strong> "Access Denied" </strong> when file permissions set correctly <br> <br>

-After some debugging, I found that the error occuring in [vtiger ]/vtigercron.php occurs in the first line of code after the includes:
+After some debugging, I found that the error occurring in [vtiger ]/vtigercron.php occurs in the first line of code after the includes:
 <br> <br>
 ERROR LOCATION <br>
 </h3>